sofiedeweer/hpc-course-utilities/installation-mk.md

 ## 1. What are mk modules?

 [mk modules](https://github.com/elauksap/mk) bundle a set of scientific libraries compiled under the same toolchain.
 Once installed, they provide the command module, that has several subcommands:
 - `module load <module name>`: loads the requested module.
 This creates a set of environment variables storing relevant paths for that library (e.g. `mkEigenPrefix`, `mkEigenInc`, ...).
-Use  `export | grep "mk "`  to obtain a list
+Use  `export | grep mk`  to obtain a list
 - `module list`: shows a list of currently loaded modules
 - `module avail`: shows a list of all available modules (loaded or not)
 - `module --help`: shows a list of all the commands